Mid-major: Football

-The American Conference and Mountain West Conference have so far been the most successful of the Group of Five at placing their champions in major bowls, respectively doing so eight and six times.
+The American Conference and Mountain West Conference have so far been the most successful of the group conferences at placing their champions in major bowls, respectively doing so eight and six times.
 However, four of the MW's appearances were in the BCS era, when the conference now operating as the American was known as the Big East and was a primary BCS partner.
 The Western Athletic Conference, which no longer sponsors FBS football, (Note: The WAC reinstated football in 2021, but the conference competed in the second-tier Division I FCS through the 2022 season.
-In 2023, it merged its football league with that of another FCS league, the Atlantic Sun Conference, to establish the United Athletic Conference.) has done so three times; both schools which went to major bowls as WAC champions now play football in the MW.
+In 2023, it merged its football league with that of another FCS league, the Atlantic Sun Conference, to establish the football-only version of the United Athletic Conference.) has done so three times; of the two programs that went to major bowls as WAC champions, Boise State will move from the MW to the Pac-12 in 2026 and Hawaiʻi has played MW football since 2012.
 The Mid-American Conference has done so once in the BCS era and once in the CFP era, and Conference USA has done so once in the CFP era.
 The Sun Belt Conference has never qualified a champion for a BCS or New Year's Six bowl.
+The only team from the group conferences to have reached a major bowl since the 2024 expansion of the CFP is the aforementioned 2024 Boise State team (MW); the American and SBC each qualified one team to the 2025 CFP.

 The mid-major team that has qualified for the most major bowl games is Boise State with four appearances, twice each in the WAC and MW.
 UCF qualified three times while in the American.
 Cincinnati, TCU, and Utah have each done so twice.
 (Note: While Cincinnati reached two major bowl games in the BCS era, it was then a member of the Big East, which was a primary BCS partner.)
 Cincinnati, TCU, UCF, and Utah are now members of "power conferences"—TCU is now in the Big 12, qualified for the 2014 Peach Bowl and played for the national championship following the 2022 season while there; Utah, which joined the Pac-12 in 2011 and moved to the Big 12 in 2024, played in the Rose Bowl in 2022 and 2023; and Cincinnati and UCF joined the Big 12 in 2023.